S3 Savage: Savage MX/IX

-S3 designed these chips for notebooks, but they were also sold as budget AGP graphics cards.
+S3 designed these chips for notebooks, but they were also sold as budget AGP and PCI graphics cards.
 The MX had many similarities to Savage4 but had reduced clocks and added an integrated TV out function with optional Macrovision.
 The Savage IX was very similar to the MX, but had 8MB SDRAM directly integrated into the chip to make it even more compact.